-The AMA-YPS is currently accepting nominations for the following leadership positions on the AMA-YPS Governing Council:
+The AMA-YPS was accepting nominations for the following leadership positions on the AMA-YPS Governing Council:

 Candidate profiles, available for viewing below, will be posted to the website as nominations are received by the AMA-YPS.
 Delegates to the AMA-YPS will be sent a full set of candidate materials prior to the Annual Meeting.

 Chair-Elect – Mark J. Milstein, MD

 Statement of Interest: My experience in the Young Physicians Section since 2007 has been incredible.
 Representing the interests of the young physicians of my state and serving the YPS as chair of Reference and Handbook Review Committees are responsibilities I love more every time the opportunity arises.
 Additionally, I've been able to see what makes the YPS successful and what gets us bogged down.
 In running for Chair-Elect, I hope to work with the rest of GC to make our positives shine.

 Locally, with the MSSNY YPS, I have been successful in outreach to motivated and engaged new doctors to help them get involved in organized medicine.
 In addition to representing the will of the YPS to the rest of the AMA, I hope to continue this outreach on the national level.
 We have many under-represented state and specialty societies in the YPS.
 We are strongest at our fullest and I believe that a coordinated effort can help grow our numbers, increasing the voice and ever growing importance of the YPS.
 Our concerns are the concerns of the AMA – access to care, scope of practice, maintenance of certification/licensure, and navigating the rapidly changing healthcare environment are all issues that we must take the lead in addressing.

 I thank the assembly in advance for its support and I look forward to serving the YPS.

 Endorsed by: Medical Society of the State of New York, Young Physicians Section of the Medical Society of the State of New York, American College of Emergency Physicians